westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Are Felony Traffic Violations In West Virginia?

-Felony traffic violations are considered crimes of high seriousness or severity; according to state laws, they are punishable by confinement in prison.
+Felony traffic violations are considered crimes of high seriousness or severity.
+According to state laws, felonies are punishable by confinement in prison.
 These violations typically occur when the destruction of property or injury/death of an individual is caused by operating a vehicle.
 Also, an individual may be charged with felony traffic violations when they have consistently broken specific traffic laws or have been continually convicted of misdemeanor offenses.

 The most common type of felony traffic violations in West Virginia are aggravated DUI offenses, implying that the individual is a repeat offender.
 The state punishes repeat offenses more severely than other felony traffic violations.
 Subsequent felony convictions carry an additional prison sentence of at least five years.
 There are no statutes of limitations for felony traffic convictions in West Virginia; hence, the state may prosecute suspected individuals without concerns about time limits.